mariosubspace/c-sharp-wiki/README.md

   * `Count()`, `Reverse()`, `Intersect(otherRes)`,
     `Union(otherRes)`, `Concat(otherRes)`, `Distinct()`,
     `Max()`, `Min()`, `Average()`, `Sum()`.
-* LINQ queries are shorthand an actually implemented by a bunch of extension methods (i.e., `Where(Func<T> fn)`, `Select(Func<T> fn)`, etc).
+* LINQ queries are shorthand and actually implemented by a bunch of extension methods (i.e., `Where(Func<T> fn)`, `Select(Func<T> fn)`, etc).

 Also, if you have a non-generic collection (like `ArrayList`) you can use `OfType<T>()`